Heard Island and McDonald Islands: Birds

-Terrestrial, freshwater and coastal invertebrates
+Invertebrates

 Heard Island supports a relatively low number of terrestrial invertebrate species compared to other Southern Ocean islands, in parallel with the low species richness in the flora–that is, the island's isolation and limited ice-free area.
 Endemism is also generally low and the invertebrate fauna is exceptionally pristine with few, if any, (successful) human-induced introductions of alien species.
 Two species, including the thrips Apterothrips apteris and the mite Tyrophagus putrescentiae are thought to be recent, possibly natural, introductions.
-An exotic species of earthworm Dendrodrilus rubidus was also collected in 1929 from a dump near Atlas Cove, and has recently been collected from a variety of habitats including wallows, streams and lakes on Heard Island.
+An exotic species of earthworm, Dendrodrilus rubidus, was also collected in 1929 from a dump near Atlas Cove, and has recently been collected from a variety of habitats including wallows, streams and lakes on Heard Island.

-The arthropods of Heard Island are comparatively well known with 54 species of mite and tick, one spider and eight springtails recorded.
-A study over summer at Atlas Cove in 1987/88 showed overall densities of up to 60 000 individual springtails per square metre in soil under stands of Pringlea antiscorbutica.
+The arthropods of Heard Island are comparatively well known, with 54 species of mite and tick, one spider, and eight springtails recorded.
+A study over the summer of 1987–1988 at Atlas Cove showed overall densities of up to 60,000 individual springtails per square metre (10.75 sq ft) in soil under stands of Pringlea antiscorbutica.
 Despite a few recent surveys, the non-arthropod invertebrate fauna of Heard Island remain poorly known.

 Beetles and flies dominate Heard Island's known insect fauna, which comprises up to 21 species of ectoparasite (associated with birds and seals) and up to 13 free-living species.
-Approximately half of the free-living insects are habitat-specific, while the remainder are generalists found in a variety of habitats, being associated with either supralittoral or intertidal zones, Poa cookii and Pringlea antiscorbutica stands, bryophytes, lichen-covered rocks, exposed rock faces or the underside of rocks.
-There is a pronounced seasonality to the insect fauna, with densities in winter months dropping to a small percentage (between 0.75%) of the summer maximum.
-Distinct differences in relative abundances of species between habitats has also been shown, including a negative relationship between altitude and body size for Heard Island weevils.
+Approximately half of the free-living insects are habitat-specific, while the remainder are generalists found in a variety of habitats, being associated with either supralittoral or intertidal zones, Poa cookii and Pringlea antiscorbutica stands, bryophytes, lichen-covered rocks, exposed rock faces, or the underside of rocks.
+There is a pronounced seasonality to the insect fauna, with densities in winter months dropping to a small percentage (around 0.75%) of the summer maximum.
+Distinct differences in relative abundances of species between habitats has also been shown, including a negative relationship between altitude and body size for Heard Island weevils (genus Ectemnorhinus).